Testicular Cancer: Surgery

 Damage to nearby organs

 Here are some other possible side effects that men with testicular cancer can have after surgery.
-Ask your doctor which ones are most likely to happen to you:
+Ask your healthcare provider which ones are most likely to happen to you:

 Less fertility.
-If you might want to have children in the future, talk with your doctor about saving a sample of your sperm before surgery.
+If you might want to have children in the future, talk with your healthcare provider about saving a sample of your sperm before surgery.
 This is called sperm banking.

-Damage to your nerves that can leave you unable to ejaculate.
-The medical name for this is retrograde ejaculation.
-This is most common in men who have had a retroperitoneal lymph node dissection.
+Inability to ejaculate.
+Damage to nerves can leave you unable to ejaculate.
+This is called retrograde ejaculation.
+This is most common in men who have had an RPLND.
 This type of surgery does not affect a man's ability to have erections.
-Newer, nerve-sparing surgical techniques can help avoid this side effect.
+A nerve-sparing surgical method can help prevent this side effect.

-Being unhappy with the altered appearance of your scrotum.
-If this is an issue, talk with your doctor about testicular implants.
+Being unhappy with the changed look of your scrotum.
+If this is an issue, talk with your healthcare provider about testicular implants.

-Although the side effects of surgery cannot be completely avoided, your healthcare team can offer many tips to make your recovery from surgery as smooth as possible.
+The side effects of surgery cannot be fully prevented.
+But your healthcare team can offer many tips to make your recovery from surgery as smooth as possible.

 Getting ready for your surgery